uansett/instagram-wall/README.md

-# Instagram Search Web App
+# Instagram Wall

-### A stupidly simple web app for searching Instagram's API, by tag.

-You can see it working at [grammy.eduvoyage.com](http://grammy.eduvoyage.com)

-There is also an accompanying tutorial on my blog: [eduvoyage.com](http://eduvoyage.com)
+### A fork of Omar Sahyons work (eduvoyage.com)

+An instagram wall plugin to display a set of images from hashtags.
+Also includes an option for censoring content.